Lady Margaret Hoby: Life

 Margaret Dakins was born before 10 February 1571 (the date of her baptism), the only child of a landed gentleman, Arthur Dakins (c.
 1517–1592) of Linton, East Riding of Yorkshire, and his wife, Thomasine Gye (died 1613).
 She was baptised at Wintringham Church.

 Margaret was educated in the household of Katherine Hastings, Countess of Huntingdon, a devout Protestant with Puritan leanings, who ran a school for young gentlewomen.
 Penelope and Dorothy Devereux, the daughters of Margaret's future father-in-law, Walter Devereux, 1st Earl of Essex, also attended the school.
 She was well-liked by Henry Hastings, 3rd Earl of Huntingdon, who provided a portion of her dower.

 As an heiress, Margaret was a valuable commodity on the Elizabethan marriage market.
-Her first husband was Walter Devereux, the younger son of Essex and a court favourite of Queen Elizabeth I, who she married between 1588 and May 1589.
+Her first husband was Walter Devereux, the younger son of Essex and a court favourite of Queen Elizabeth I, whom she married between 1588 and May 1589.
 The manor and parsonage of Hackness near Scarborough in the North Riding were purchased for the couple, and remained Margaret's property after the death of Devereux at the siege of Rouen on 8 September 1591.

 Three months later, Margaret was courted unsuccessfully by Sir Thomas Posthumous Hoby, son of the translator and English ambassador to France Sir Thomas Hoby (p.
 75).
 She married at that juncture Sir Thomas Sidney, the younger brother of Philip Sidney and Robert Sidney, but after Sidney died in 1595, she next married Hoby after all, on 9 August 1596.
 They lived at Hackness, but had no children.
 Margaret spent much of her time there in the company of a confessor, Richard Rhodes.
 She went round tending the sick and infirm in her own community, while running her household and recording detailed household accounts.
 The activities reported in her diary reflect profound religious beliefs.